 I = current rating of the three-bundled conductors

-The main advantages of this retro-fit process could be summarized as follows:
+The main advantages of this retro-fit process were:

-• An excellent methodology for thermal uprating of a line (allowing a gain of more than 100°C);
+• Excellent methodology for thermal uprating of a line;

-• A relatively short shut-down time for the affected line since only about a half a day was required for each affected insulator string.
+• Relatively short shut-down time for the affected line since only about half a day was required for each affected insulator string.